riojosdev/jaggery/README.md

 ### Install

 * Clone this repo
-* Install using npm or yarn with the command
+* Install using npm, yarn or pnpm with the command

 ```bash
 npm install https://github.com/riojosdev/jaggery.git